prasanthrangan/hyprdots/README.md

 Once that is done, `mkintcpio -P` will be enough: you can reboot now and you should be able to see the splash screen on shutdown already.

+## GrubTheme

+Download your theme from [here](https://github.com/adi1090x/plymouth-themes).<br>
+They are ported from android bootloaders [here](https://xdaforums.com/t/bootanimations-collection.3721978/#post-74901989) where you can view them only.<br>

 ## Secure boot

 Briefly, secure boot is a feature that only allows to boot signed files.
 If a file isn't signed the bootloader